WTy-2/spec/spec.md

 ## Type System

+WTy2's type system is likely to be slightly unintuitive to programmers coming from other languages.
+It has been designed with a couple goals in mind:
+- Aim for there to be exactly one "best" way to design every abstraction.
+If there has to be multiple, the relative trade-offs for each should be obvious and small in number.
+- Have it be possible to ensure extremely strong compile-time guarantees in the vein of dependent types, but optionally.

+WTy2's type system is in some ways actually closer to an OOP-based language like Java than it is to Haskell: it has subtyping, is strict and has mutability.
+A short summary of differences between WTy2, Haskell and OOP languages is provided below.

+### Differences from Haskell

+- Concrete "types" as they exist in Haskell cannot be written out explicitly.
+If they could, they would define the runtime value completely (there is a maximum of one inhabiting value for every WTy2 type).
+- Types are instead written as constraints prefixed by some existential quantifier.
+Sometimes this quantifier can be elided because of surrounding context.
+- Constraints in WTy2 are similar to constraints in Haskell, but WTy2 is also extended with the concept of a "closed" constraint.
+Closed constraints can be used in more places and allow for pattern matching.
+- Like Haskell, constraints can imply other constraints, which with existential quantifiers, effectively allows for subtyping.
+Because constraints are so central to WTy2 programming, WTy2 also features variance with regards to these constraints, though the full extent of this feature is still being worked out.
+- Instead of typeclasses, WTy2 features traits.
+- ADTs do not exist in WTy2. `data` declarations can only define single constructors, called variants.
+Closed traits can be used to group together a number of variants into something that can be pattern matched on.

+### Differences from OOP Languages

+- WIP

 ### Sums, Intersections and Products

 Sum types in WTy2 can be expressed with the `|` constraint operator.